 Let’s start with three key variables that will determine how long your SEO efforts take to work.

-Wanting quick SEO results is one thing, but even if those changes occur quickly, results don’t.
+Even if you continuously adapt and make changes quickly, results still won’t be immediate.
 Marketing and SEO specialists stress this point to every business they work with.
 Don’t assume that finetuning your website for SEO will instantaneously fix your problems.
-The time it takes for your SEO ranking to update after a single fix is the last of your concerns – you need to be thinking long term.
+The timeline for your SEO ranking to reflect changes might be long, but it will happen.

 The way you use these keywords determines your SEO success.
-The old mantra that using more keywords make your website more search engine friendly is just not true anymore.
+The old mantra that using more keywords makes your website more search engine friendly is just not true anymore.
 After the practice of “keyword stuffing” became popular, where websites would load pages with keywords in order to attract people to their site, Google and other engines refined the algorithm to be more sophisticated.

 Your ability to use keywords in a smart and honest way will determine the speed and success of your SEO efforts.